 'Scouse' - First and foremost, what does 'Scouse' even mean?
 Well, I'll tell you.
 The word 'Scouse' is the nickname for Liverpudlians.
-It's the name of the bowl of the imported Scandinavian stew, which is called 'Scouse.'
+It's the name of the bowl of the imported Scandinavian stew, which is called 'Lobscouse', or 'Scouse.'
 This then led to the nickname of the local inhabitants of the Liverpool Bay Area that ate the stew in the Port of Liverpool areas being also known as 'Scousers', in addition to their official name of Liverpudlians.
-Areas included the likes of the Pier Head, Dingle, Birkenhead, Seaforth, Bootle and Wallasey.
-This then also became known as the nickname of the local accent that the local people spoke with, which is influenced by an amalgamation of poor air quality, and a whole host of immigration from around the world, as well as from across the UK; including Wales, Scotland and Ireland.
+Port Areas included the likes of the Pier Head, Dingle, Birkenhead, Seaforth, Bootle and Wallasey.
+This then also became known as the nickname of the Liverpudlian Accent that the local people spoke with, which is influenced by an amalgamation of poor air quality, and a whole host of immigration from around the world, as well as from across the UK; including Wales, Scotland and Ireland.

 'Boss' - Liverpool's almost emblematic slang word that most people will know about before visiting the City.
 Saying something is 'Boss' means that it is brilliant or excellent.
 E.g. 'Mate, I can't believe you got the job!
 Well in.
 That's boss, that is.'

 'Sound' - This an agreeable word meaning good or great.
 E.g. "Yeah that's sound mate, I'll see you there."

 'Clobber' - This term means clothes.
 E.g. 'I need to get some new clobber.'

 'Smashing it' - A phrase used when you are doing really well.
 It is a phrase that is used to express delight when someone is succeeding at something that they want to achieve.
 Eg. 'She's absolutely smashing it with her exams.'